maxpumperla/ScalphaGoZero/README.md

 ### GTP Client

-It is possible to build a fat executalbe jar that can be used as a GTP client for Go front ends like [Sabaki](https://sabaki.yichuanshen.de/).
+It is possible to build a fat executable jar that can be used as a GTP client for Go front ends like [Sabaki](https://sabaki.yichuanshen.de/).
 First run `sbt assembly` to build the fat jar.
 The engine can be run as
 ```
 java -jar target/scala-2.12/ScalphaGoZero-assembly-1.0.1.jar gtp
 ```